tytydraco/yessleep/out/Something_Pursued_My_Uncle_In_Vietnam_Back_In_1967.md

 I lay there while pretending to be dead.

-I was on the for about 2 hours before I found the courage to get up.
+I was on the ground for about 2 hours before I found the courage to get up.

 As I got up though, I spotted what looked like a man (except it wasn't human) leaning over my squad leader.